 Enter the Green Mountain Boys

-Upon visiting the Ethan Allen Homestead Museum, I learned that the land we know as Vermont today was originally claimed by both New Hampshire and New York.
-Both states felt they owned the land and would grant competing property rights to the residents.
 New Hampshire grant owners (like Allen) would often be harassed from settlers claiming ownership of the land from New York.
 Allen organized the Green Mountain Boys, an unofficial, unauthorized militia in the late 1760’s to defend property rights granted by New Hampshire.
-New York regulators were furious at their antics and Allen and his motley crew were causing problems for the government even before the Revolution!
+New York regulators were furious at their antics.
+Thus, Allen and his crew disrupted government efforts even before the Revolution!

 At the outbreak of the Revolution, the Green Mountain Boys signed on quickly, thinking this may be their opportunity to negotiate a separation and statehood for what would become Vermont.
 Their biggest contribution came in May 1775, when fewer than 100 men, under joint command of Ethan Allen and, future blaggard himself, Benedict Arnold, captured the British fort at Ticonderoga.